Escalante Grand Staircase UT 4/23-27/2025

 Lid

-DIY lid cut from aluminum tooling foil to replace the 25g lid that came with the pot.
+MYOG lid cut from aluminum tooling foil to replace the 25g lid that came with the pot.

 g1